GlobularOne/snr/README.md

 ## License

-Apache Software License 2.0.
+GPLv3.
 See the [LICENSE](https://github.com/GlobularOne/snr/blob/main/LICENSE) file for more information.